ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 To start up the Cloud Shell, follow these `instructions <https://cloud.google.com/shell/docs/using-cloud-shell>`_.

+In order to complete this quickstart, you will need to be familiar with the GCP console, have an account at GCP, be comfortable with the command-line and editing files with a text editor.

 As you work through this quickstart, you may occasionally see a message from the Cloud Shell asking you to authorize use of GCP API's.
 Simply select the "Authorize" button.